Yuba City Wrongful Death Lawyer

 • Loss of parental guidance (children of the deceased)

-Documenting economic and non-economic damages thoroughly and compellingly is crucial to a successful wrongful death matter.
+Documenting economic and noneconomic damages thoroughly and compellingly is crucial to a successful wrongful death matter.
 This is one of the biggest benefits of having an expert wrongful death attorney working on your case.
 Gathering all evidence to account for past and future economic damages is not an easy task and not one that it is recommended you embark upon unguided.
-More challenging still is the emotional task of compiling evidence to support the noneconomic damage claims.
+The emotional task of compiling evidence to support the noneconomic damage claims is more challenging.
 A compassionate attorney can lead you through this difficult process.

 Is There a Time Limit to File a Wrongful Death Lawsuit?

-California has a two-year personal injury statute of limitations that most wrongful death lawsuits fall under.
-That means that the claim must be settled, or a lawsuit must be filed before the second anniversary of the death.
+California has a two-year personal injury statute of limitations under which most wrongful death lawsuits fall.
+That means the claim must be settled, or a lawsuit must be filed before the second anniversary of the death.

 There are circumstances under which that time limit is much shorter, only a matter of months.
 If the negligent party is a governmental or public agency, action must be taken within six months of the death, or the family could lose all rights to recover from that particular defendant.

-Minors typically have more time in which to file suit - the statute of limitations begins to run once they reach the age of majority - 18 years old.
+Minors typically have more time to file suit – the statute of limitations begins to run once they reach the age of majority – 18 years old.

 Because there are so many complexities to these legal cases and missing a deadline to file could destroy your right to obtain financial compensation, we advise retaining an experienced Yuba City wrongful death lawyer.